FFMS/ffms2/doc/ffms2-api.md

 FFMS_Track *FFMS_GetTrackFromAudio(FFMS_AudioSource *A);
 ```
 Gets information about the track represented by the given `FFMS_VideoSource` or `FFMS_AudioSource` object and returns a pointer to a `FFMS_Track` object containing said information.
-It's generally safer to use these functions instead of `FFMS_GetTrackFromIndex`, since unlike that function they cannot cause access violations if you specified an nonexistent tracknumber, return a `FFMS_Track` that doesn't actually contain any indexing information, or return an object that ceases to be valid when the index is destroyed.
+It's generally safer to use these functions instead of [FFMS_GetTrackFromIndex][GetTrackFromIndex], since unlike that function they cannot cause access violations if you specified an nonexistent tracknumber, return a `FFMS_Track` that doesn't actually contain any indexing information, or return an object that ceases to be valid when the index is destroyed.
 Note that the returned `FFMS_Track` object is only valid until its parent `FFMS_VideoSource` or `FFMS_AudioSource` object is destroyed.

 ### FFMS_GetTimeBase - retrieves the time base for the given track